 These are the most common ways homeowners may get out of a reverse mortgage:

 1. Sell your home

 The most common way to repay a reverse mortgage is to sell the home and use the proceeds to pay back the loan.
 You are fully responsible for completing the transactions, and you only receive the leftover equity after settling your reverse mortgage in full.
-If you’re dead and your spouse or heirs sell the property, these duties will be up to them.
+After the borrower’s death, their spouse or heirs will be responsible for selling the property.

-If the reverse mortgage amount is higher than the home's selling price, you don’t necessarily need to worry.
-Reverse mortgages are usually nonrecourse debts.
-This means the lender cannot hold you or your heirs liable for any amount they fail to recoup from the sale of the home.
+If the reverse mortgage amount is higher than the home's selling price, you don’t need to worry.
+Reverse mortgages are usually nonrecourse debts, and you will never owe more than the value of your home.